-Study 2: Blood test to screen for multiple types of cancers
+Study 2: A blood test to screen for multiple types of cancers

 This study involves the analysis of a blood sample to screen for the presence of colon, breast, or lung cancer.
 During an office visit, the provider identifies patients who meet the following:

 - Patients referred for colonoscopy because of positive findings in FIT, FOBT, Cologuard, or Epi proColon, or were just diagnosed with colon cancer without the start of treatment

 - Patients that have an abnormal Low Dose CT of the chest, or were just diagnosed with lung cancer without the start of treatment

 - Patients that had suspicious screening mammograms, or were just diagnosed with breast cancer without the start of treatment